min2ha/ukwa-site/content/target/52820/index.en.md

   "subject": "UK General Election 2017"
 }

-# Human Eights Watch: Putting the British Election to Rights

 In both domestic and foreign policy, political parties should make human rights a central focus of their manifestos, and of their vision for Britain and its place in the world.